-The regulatory mechanism may allow the following types categories of non-stormwater discharges are not illicit discharges for the purposes of this Chapteronly if they meet the stated conditions, unless the Administrative Official determines that the type of discharge, whether singly or in combination with others, is causing or is likely to cause pollution of surface water or groundwater:
+The following categories of non-stormwater discharges may be allowed only if The regulatory mechanism may allow the following types categories of non-stormwater discharges are not illicit discharges for the purposes of this Chapteronly if they meet the stated conditions, unless the Administrative Official determines that the type of discharge, whether singly or in combination with others, is causing or is likely to cause pollution of surface water or groundwater:

-- (a) Potable-Discharges from potable water sources, including water from line flushing, hyperchlorinated water line flushing, fire hydrant system flushing, and pipeline hydrostatic test water.
-Planned discharges must be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted, if necessary, and volumetrically in volumes and velocity velocities controlled to prevent re-suspension of sediments in the stormwater system County's Stormwater Infrastructure. - (b) Lawn_Discharges from lawn watering and other irrigation runoff are permitted but must be minimized.
-These discharges will be minimized through, at a minimum, public education activities and water conservation efforts. - (c) Dechlorinated swimming pool, spa, and hot tub discharges. - (i) These discharges must be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted and reoxygenized; if necessary, and in volumes-volumetrically and velocities velocity controlled to prevent re_suspension of sediments in the stormwater system County's Stormwater Infrastructure.
-Discharges must be thermally controlled to prevent an increase in temperature of the receiving water. - (ii) Swimming pool cleaning wastewater and filter backwash may not be discharged to the County's Stormwater Infrastructure.
+(a) Potable Discharges from potable water sources, including water from line flushing, hyperchlorinated water line flushing, fire hydrant system flushing, and pipeline hydrostatic test water.
+Planned discharges must be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted, if necessary, and volumetrically in volumes and velocity velocities controlled to prevent re-suspension of sediments in the stormwater systemCounty's Stormwater Infrastructure-

-- (d) Street and sidewalk wash water, water used to control dust and routine external building wash-down that does not use detergents, are permitted if - (i) The County shall reduce these discharges through, at a minimum, public education activities and/or water conservation efforts. - (ii) To avoid washing pollutants into the County's Stormwater Infrastructure, Permittees must minimize the amount of street wash and dust control water used.is minimized.
-At active construction sites, street sweeping must be performed prior to washing the street. - (e) Other non_stormwater discharges.
-The discharges must be in compliance with the requirements of a stormwater-pollution prevention plan (SWPPP) reviewed and approved by the County Permitee which addresses control of such discharges by applying AKART to prevent pollutants from entering surface or groundwater.
+- (b) Lawn-Discharges from lawn watering and other irrigation runoff-are permitted but must be minimized.
+These discharges will be minimized through, at a minimum, public education activities and water conservation efforts. - (c) Dechlorinated swimming pool, spa, and hot tub discharges. - (i) These discharges must be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted and reoxygenized; if necessary, and in volumes volumetrically and velocities velocity controlled to prevent re-suspension of sediments in the stormwater systemCounty's Stormwater Infrastructure.
+Discharges must be thermally controlled to prevent an increase in temperature of the receiving water. - (ii) Swimming pool cleaning wastewater and filter backwash may not be discharged to the County's Stormwater Infrastructure. - (d) Street and sidewalk wash water, water used to control dust and routine external building wash-down that does not use detergents. are permitted if - (i) The County shall reduce these discharges through, at a minimum, public education activities and/or water conservation efforts. - (ii) To avoid washing pollutants into the County's Stormwater Infrastructure, Permittees must minimize the amount of street wash and dust control water used.is minimized.
+At active construction sites, street sweeping must be performed prior to washing the street. - (e) Other non\stormwater discharges.
+The discharges must be in compliance with the requirements of a stormwater-stormwater pollution prevention plan (SWPPP) reviewed and approved by the County Permittee which addresses control of such discharges by applying AKART to prevent pollutants from entering surface or groundwater.

-(4) 14.32.070 Exemptions Exceptions.
+(4)-14.32.070 Exemptions Exceptions.